-Barbara is a full-time artist based in Ottawa, Ontario who paints the people and places she sees all around her.
-Her paintings are in individual and corporate collections in Canada and internationally.
+Barbara is an award-winning full-time artist based in Ottawa, Ontario who paints the people and places she sees all around her.
+Her paintings are in individual, corporate and public collections in Canada and internationally.

 Barbara was born in Winnipeg, Manitoba.
 As a teenager growing up in Montreal, Quebec, Barbara thought she might be set on a future in commercial art.
 But, things didn’t exactly unfold that way and she ended up going to McGill Law School and on to a career as a federal government lawyer practising regulatory law in the National Capital Region.
 Through it all, the right brain stimulation that art provided was a necessary balance to the left brain demands of her day job.
 Finally, Barbara devoted herself to painting on a full-time basis in 2014.